How Rich is the Pro-Life Movement?

-For decades, pro-abortionists have painted pro-lifers as a bunch of rich old white men intent upon controlling women’s bodies and lives.
-Their websites and blogs repeat endlessly what Anne Nicol Gaylor said in her 1975 book Abortion is a Blessing:
+For decades, pro-abortionists have painted pro-lifers as a bunch of cruel, rich old white men intent upon controlling women’s bodies and lives (read or watch The Handmaid’s Tale for their depressing version of reality).
+Their websites and blogs repeat endlessly what Anne Nicol Gaylor alleged in her bizarre 1975 propaganda book Abortion is a Blessing:

 Had the proponents of legal abortion had the access to money, to schools and churches, and to the media that the antis have had, the only proponents of a ban on abortions in this country today would be those zealots who oppose not only abortion but contraception, and in the final analysis, sex itself.

 We pro-lifers know from experience that we are greatly outspent by pro-abortionists, but we have not been able to prove our assertions ― until now.

 This article summarizes the results of a study of more than 70,000 IRS Forms 990 [“Return of Organization Exempt from Income Tax”] to determine just how much comparative income is generated annually by groups that support the Culture of Life and the Culture of Death.

 There are four elements to this comparison.
 Each examines a different “arena,” and the final step combines them for an overall view.